baolongnguyenmac/setup-pc/README.md

     ```

-- Install `tlp` for improve battery lifetime
+- Install `tlp` for improve battery lifetime.
+Verify by `tlp-stat -s`

 ## Setup `venv`, `.ssh` and alias